What is COP?

 How do I get involved?

-In 2024, there is the opportunity for the University of Cambridge to participate in three UN meetings, as listed below.
+In 2025, there is the opportunity for the University of Cambridge to participate in two UN meetings, as listed below.

-Please complete this short form if you are interested in being nominated to be part of the University of Cambridge delegation at any or all of these meetings.
+Please complete this short form if you are interested in being nominated to be part of the University of Cambridge delegation for either or both of these meetings.

 Funding: